viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 First --- $$\operatorname{Hom}(A,\_) :: \mathrm{C} \to Set$$ is a covariant functor, moving $$X$$ to $$\operatorname{Hom}(A,X)$$.
 Second --- contravariant $$\operatorname{Hom}(\_,A)$$ with same signature, moving $$X$$ to $$\operatorname{Hom}(X,A)$$.

-Both functors matters a lot for future constructions and obviously exist in $$Hask$$.
+Both functors matter a lot for future constructions and obviously exist in $$Hask$$.

 Morphisms --- functions between types, hence arrows `a -> b`.
 They are ordinary types, hence their prefix form is `(->) a b` and there can